-A country with a surface area of almost three million square kilometers is the perfect crib for an infinite variety of climate, habitants, flora and fauna.
-Around the 3,000 kilometers that separate the north from the south of Argentina, you can discover unique nature and wildlife, composed of both native species and those that arrived during the prehistoric age and decided to stay in this chaotic but amazing land.
+A country with a surface area of almost three million square kilometers is the perfect crib for an infinite variety of climates, habitants, flora and fauna.
+Across the 3,000 kilometers that separate the North from the South of Argentina, you can discover unique environments and wildlife, composed of both native species and those that arrived during the prehistoric age and decided to stay in this chaotic but amazing land.

-What if you don’t have enough time to stop to enjoy every corner of this nation?
+What if you don’t have enough time to stop and enjoy every corner of this nation?
 What if you could only visit one region?
-Let us help you choose the Argentina wildlife that suits you best.
-Here are the different Argentina wildlife: North vs. South!
+Let us help you choose the Argentina adventure that suits you best by exposing the different sides to Argentina’s wildlife: North vs. South!

-During your visit, don’t forget to take your time and enjoy a great plate of fish, as it’s the ideal part of the country to try sardines, squid, salmon, hakes and the unmissable “centolla” (king crab) of Tierra del Fuego.
-If you approach the water, you might discover the hiding place of elephant seals, orcas, dolphins, sea lions, sharks and many kinds of penguins, especially the lovely magellanic ones of the Patagonic region.
+During your visit, don’t forget to take your time and enjoy a delicious plate of fish, as it’s the most ideal part of the country to try sardines, squid, salmon, hakes and the unbeatable centolla (king crab) of Tierra del Fuego.
+If you approach the water, you might discover the hiding place of elephant seals, orcas, dolphins, sea lions, sharks and many kinds of penguins, including the lovely magellanic ones of the Patagonia region.

-However, among all of these interesting ocean inhabitants, there is one that stands out above the rest: the southern right whale.
-This overwhelming mammal can weight up to 50 tons and can only be seen during the months of September and October, when they approach the coast in order to give birth to their offspring.
+However, amongst all of these interesting ocean inhabitants, there is one that stands out above the rest: the southern right whale.
+This overwhelming mammal can weight up to 50 tons and can only be seen during the months of June and December, when they approach the coast in order to give birth to their offspring.
 Peninsula Valdes whale watching is the top- drawer experience if you wish to view these giants in action… Are you ready?

 If you want to have a close-up encounter with the magellanic penguin and the southern right whales check out this 7-day trip.